K8rly/GoVote/README.md

 ## Selected topic
 Voter registration in Cuyahoga County by Age and Precinct

-## Reason they selected the topic
+## Reason we selected the topic

 ## Description of the source of data

-## Questions they hope to answer with the data
+## Questions we hope to answer with the data

 What age group is more likely to vote?
 More likely to vote Republican or Democrat?